 Elevation: 6,020 ft

-The Mount Bennett Road (no, this road does not go anywhere close to Mount Bennett) cuts across the eastern slopes of the peak.
-Access this signed, well-graded gravel road from ID-20 at one of two places.
-The first, if you are coming from the east, is just west of mile marker 126.
-The second, if you are coming from the west, is roughly 2 miles past the turnoff for the signed Castle Rocks Road where ID-20 makes a sharp turn to begin its ascent to Cat Creek Summit.
+The Mount Bennett Road (no, this road does not go anywhere close to Bennett Mountain) cuts across the east slopes of the peak.
+Access this signed, well-graded gravel road from US-20 at one of two places.
+The first, if you are coming from the east, is just west of Mile Marker 126.
+The second, if you are coming from the west, is roughly two miles past the turnoff for the signed Castle Rocks Road where US-20 makes a sharp turn to begin its ascent to Cat Creek Summit.
 Turn right at this point onto a well-graded gravel road.
-Follow the road for about 1 mile to a fork to its junction with the Mount Bennett Road.
+Follow the road for about a mile to a fork to its [signed] junction with the Mount Bennett Road.